5 Ways to Increase Christmas Sales for Your Small Business

 But remember; whatever you do to create your own Christmas retail rush, you have to get the word out to your target market about what you’re doing.
 Send out that email, place those ads, use social media.
 Don’t let this Christmas season be a retail non-event for your business because you didn’t invite your customers to your store.

-Read more about getting customers into your store:
+Read more about getting customers into your (physical or virtual) store: